-If you or a family member has suffered an injury due to somebody else’s negligence, we can help you get the compensation that you deserve.
-Our injury claim specialists can help you claim compensation for all types of injuries.
-So whether you have suffered a whiplash injury, a leg injury, a back injury or a wrist injury, our solicitors can help you claim the compensation that you are legally entitled to.
+If you or a family member has suffered an injury due to somebody else’s negligence, an experienced solicitor can help you get the compensation that you deserve.
+Injury claim specialists can help you claim compensation for all types of injuries.
+So whether you have suffered a whiplash injury, a leg injury, a back injury or a wrist injury, solicitors can help you claim the compensation that you are legally entitled to.

 What types of personal injuries can I claim for?